Content

 Sleep deprivation, on the other hand, is associated with unintentional weight gain.
 It can also disrupt hormones, particularly those involved in appetite, stress response, and insulin sensitivity.

-Not to mention that when you don’t sleep well, you can feel like garbage — which can exacerbate fatigue, mood swings, and cravings.
+Not to mention, when you don’t sleep well, you can feel pretty crummy — which can exacerbate fatigue, mood swings, and cravings.

 Experts recommend adults get seven to nine hours of quality sleep a night.